-- Urban expansion and development will continue regardless of whether the HCP is amended or not.
-For the purposes of this analysis, development on private lands within the HCP Permit Area is presumed to continue, although additional regulatory permitting requirements could delay some development projects where avoidance of take of desert tortoise may not be possible.
-It is presumed that all non-Federal lands that fall within the HCP Permit Area could eventually be developed. - Mojave desert tortoise suitable and potential habitat identified on private and State-owned land outside the boundaries is referred in this analysis as the Analysis Area for the HCP.
-General wildlife is widespread within the Analysis Area for the HCP, and presumed to be directly and indirectly impacted by covered activities. - Amendments made to the Red Cliffs NCA RMP and SGFO RMP would not result in direct impacts to general wildlife; however, these amendments would facilitate the potential for future indirect impacts.
-Indirect impacts are included in the ROW and HCP analysis. - Approximately one-third of the Proposed Zone 6 Analysis Area falls within the Red Bluff ACEC, which provides specific protections for biological and natural resources.
-Protections include limiting recreation and OHV travel to designated roads and trails, and increasing stipulations on fluid mineral leasing.
-Protection benefits already provided to general wildlife on lands within the ACEC are not included within the beneficial impacts provided by designation of proposed Zone 6.
+- Urban expansion and development will continue under both the action and no action alternatives for the HCP and ITP.
+For the purposes of this analysis, it is presumed that all non-Federal lands that fall within the Analysis Area for the HCP could eventually be developed. - Mojave desert tortoise suitable and potential habitat identified on private and Stateowned land outside the boundaries is referred in this analysis as the Analysis Area for the HCP.
+General wildlife is widespread within the Analysis Area for the HCP and presumed to be directly and indirectly impacted by Covered Activities. - Amendments made to the Red Cliffs NCA RMP and SGFO RMP would not result in direct impacts to general wildlife; however, these amendments would facilitate the potential for future indirect impacts.
+Indirect impacts are included in the ROW and HCP analysis. - Approximately one-third of the Proposed Zone 6 Analysis Area falls within the Red Bluff ACEC, which provides specific protections for dwarf bear-poppy and highly erodible saline soils.
+This is predominantly accomplished through passive management, including limiting recreation and OHV travel to designated roads and trails, designating ROW avoidance areas, and restricting fuelwood and mineral materials sales.
+General wildlife species indirectly benefit by the restrictions within the ACEC.